More on Projects

 and Indexes etc.

-databases discussed in class (XML and NOSQL databases) and the traditional
+class (XML and NOSQL databases) and the traditional databases.

 For section C,